A sermon for the Fourth Sunday after Epiphany, Lectionary 4B - Luke 4:21-30.

 is so shocking in its scope,

-And we are still so captive to our fear
+are still so captive to our fear

 of being on the outside…